NYS Center of Excellence - "Healthy Water Solutions" Logo with a blue drop of water and 2 swooshes in dark green and blue that look like flowing water

 Overflow parking available in the Standart Street Lot.

-Lot P22 and Standart Lot are shown in the bottom right area of the campus map.
+Lot P22 and Standart Street Lot are shown in the bottom right area of the campus map.
 Standart Street is a ONE-WAY road, so you may need to circle back around the block to get to the Standart Lot entrance if Lot P22 is full.

 Visitors in need of accessible parking facilities should contact the CoE for assistance in arrangements in advance, or ESF University Police if on campus by calling (315) 470-4996.